toon-format/spec/README.md

 [![Tests](https://img.shields.io/badge/tests-340-green)](./tests/fixtures/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-This repository contains the official specification for **Token-Oriented Object Notation (TOON)**, a compact, human-readable serialization format designed for passing structured data to Large Language Models with significantly reduced token usage.
+This repository contains the official specification for **Token-Oriented Object Notation (TOON)**, a compact, human-readable encoding of the JSON data model for LLM prompts.
+It provides a lossless serialization of the same objects, arrays, and primitives as JSON, but in a syntax that minimizes tokens and makes structure easy for models to follow.

 ## 📋 Specification